 Tournament Of Champions

 What to Expect?The Tournament of Champions is more than just another Global Round.
 You’ll have the chance to interact with and learn directly from Yale students and faculty.
-You’ll attend a special panel on college admissions and on how to leverage your World Scholar’s Cup experience as part of your admissions portfolio.
-You’ll eat Yale cafeteria food.
-You’ll meet our keynote speaker.
+You’ll attend a special panel on college life and on how to leverage your World Scholar’s Cup experience as part of your admissions portfolio.
+You’ll eat Yale dining hall food.
+You’ll meet our keynote speakers, including a Yale University professor.
 And you’ll come away knowing what it’s like to be a student at one of the world’s greatest universities.

-More HighlightsYou can also look forward to the Yale Ball, where you can dance (or not dance) with your fellow scholars from over thirty countries, an Awards Gala Dinner, and an incredible venue for the Scholar’s Bowl, Debate Showcase, and Scholar’s Show: New Haven’s historic Shubert Theatre.
+More HighlightsYou can also look forward to the Yale Ball, where you can dance (or not dance) with your fellow scholars from over thirty countries, a special Thanksgiving dinner, and an incredible venue for the Scholar’s Bowl, Debate Showcase, and Scholar’s Show: New Haven’s historic College Street Music Hall.

 Airports and Airport TransfersWe recommend flying into any New York area airport or directly into New Haven.
 For delegations looking for airport-to-Yale transfers, we recommend Go Airport Shuttle.
 Yale University also outlines other transportation options here.